List of mayors of Fairbanks, Alaska

 David Pruhs, shown campaigning for the Alaska House of Representatives at the 2012 Tanana Valley State Fair, is the incumbent mayor of Fairbanks.
 Pruhs took office on October 24, 2022.

-The following provides a listing of the individuals who have served as mayor of Fairbanks, Alaska, as well as the ten mayors of the Fairbanks North Star Borough, a county equivalent which includes the city.
+The following lists the individuals who have served as mayor of Fairbanks, Alaska, as well as the ten mayors of the Fairbanks North Star Borough, a county equivalent that includes the city.

 Fairbanks, a home rule city in the U.S. state of Alaska, was founded in 1901.
-Fairbanks was incorporated as a town on November 10, 1903, pursuant to the original laws allowing for communities in Alaska to incorporate.
-Following changes in those laws during the latter territorial era, Fairbanks began its current designation as a city ca. 1950.
+It was incorporated as a town on November 10, 1903, pursuant to laws allowing communities in Alaska to incorporate.
+Following changes in those laws during the latter territorial era, Fairbanks incorporated as a city ca. 1950.
 When statehood became effective for Alaska in 1959, the Alaska Constitution provided for home rule, a status the citizens of Fairbanks ratified the following year.

 The Fairbanks North Star Borough, which encompasses the city and several surrounding towns and villages, was established by an act of the Alaska State Legislature in 1963 (Chapter 52, Session Laws of Alaska 1963), and incorporated on January 1, 1964.
 The borough seat is in Fairbanks.